-The primary role of the DMS is to promote, protect and restore the health of service personnel to ensure that they are ready and medically fit to go where they are required in the UK and throughout the world; generally referred to as being ‘fit for task’.
+The DMS is made up of the Navy Medical Service, Army Medical Service, the Royal Air Force Medical Service and the Joint Medical Group (JMG).
+The primary role of the DMS is to promote, protect and restore the health of the UK armed forces to ensure that they are ready and medically fit to go where they are required in the UK and throughout the world.

 The DMS has:

-- 14 RRUs across the UK and Germany
+- Regional Rehabilitation Units (RRUs) across the UK and Germany

-- 4 Ministry of Defence Medical Group Units (DMGUs) embedded within NHS Trusts
+- Ministry of Joint Hospital Group (JHG) Units embedded within NHS Trusts

-- the Defence Medical Rehabilitation Centre (DMRC) in Surrey
+- The Defence Medical Rehabilitation Centre (DMRC) Stanford Hall near Loughborough

-- Mental Health Services are delivered through a network of 20 permanent locations, comprising 11 Departments of Community Mental Health (DCMHs), 6 Mental Health Teams (MHTs), and 3 locations with a permanent Community Mental Health Nurse
+- mental health services are delivered through a network of Departments of Community Mental Health (DCMHs), Mental Health Teams (MHTs), and some additional locations have a dedicated permanent Community Mental Health Nurse

-The Surgeon General (SG) is the 3 star military officer and professional head of the DMS and the Defence Authority for end to end Defence healthcare and medical operational capability.
-He is accountable to the Defence Board, reporting routinely through the Defence Audit Committee and Defence People and Training Board, both of which he attends as required.
-HQ SG became part of Joint Forces Command on 1 April 2012.
-SG continues to have responsibility for policy making and the provision of high level medical and strategic advice to ministers, the Defence Board and the Chiefs of the Defence Staff.
+The Director General (DG) DMS is the professional head of the DMS and the Defence Authority for end to end Defence healthcare and medical operational capability.
+The DG DMS is accountable to the Defence Board, reporting routinely through the Defence Audit Committee and Defence People and Training Board.

 - International Federation of Pharmacists’ Annual Congress